wp-plugins/speakpress/readme.txt

 == Description ==

-Speakpress is a wordpress plugin using SpeakR, a Flash Control enabling easy to use TTS functions to any website.
+Speakpress is a wordpress plugin using SpeakR, a Flash Control enabling easy to use TTS functions to any german or english website.
 Therfore, SpeakR queries a Webservice that synthesizes text to high quality spoken audio streams.

 To check out SpeakR, explore http://speakr.avatr.net